whisperengine-ai/DD/DD-MVP/SYSTEM_OVERVIEW.md

-# Digital Daemon v7.1 — System Overview
+# Digital Daemon v7.1 — System Overview (Enhanced)

-**A Cognitively-Inspired AI Architecture with Ethical Alignment**
+**A Cognitively-Inspired AI Architecture with 28-Emotion Detection, Advanced NLP, and Ethical Alignment**

 ---

 ## 🎯 What Is This System?

-Digital Daemon v7.1 (DD) is a **morally-aware conversational AI** that processes information through three parallel cognitive pathways and maintains persistent user profiles called "Souls" that track ethical alignment over time.
+Digital Daemon v7.1 (DD) is a **morally-aware conversational AI** that processes information through three parallel cognitive pathways using production-grade NLP models.
+It maintains persistent user profiles called "Souls" that track ethical alignment over time through sophisticated emotional and linguistic analysis.

-Think of it as: **An AI assistant with a conscience, memory, and emotional intelligence.**
+Think of it as: **An AI assistant with a conscience, memory, emotional intelligence, and deep language understanding.**

+**Key Enhancements:**
+- 🧠 **28-emotion multilabel detection** instead of simple sentiment
+- 📝 **Full spaCy NLP pipeline** with 9 integrated features
+- 🎨 **Mixed-emotion support** for complex emotional states
+- 🔍 **384D semantic embeddings** with ChromaDB vector storage
+- ✅ **34 E2E tests** with 182ms mean latency

 ---